Effects of Hydrogen Transport on the Kinetic Regimes of 4-Nitrophenol Reduction by Sodium Borohydride: Abstract

 \section{Abstract}

-The reduction of 4-nitrophenol (4-NiP) with sodium borohydride is widely used to benchmark heterogeneous catalysts, yet its kinetics are commonly oversimplified as pseudo-first-order.
-In reality, borohydride hydrolysis and hydrogenation by dissolved hydrogen proceed concurrently, making hydrogen transport a decisive factor in shaping apparent activity.
-Re-examining data on Pt–$\SiO$ supraparticles with different pore structures, we attribute contrasting kinetic behavior to distinct regimes of hydrogen transport: diffusive transport sustains pseudo-first-order kinetics, while bubble-mediated escape causes hydrogen loss and incomplete conversion.
+The reduction of 4-nitrophenol (4-NiP) by sodium borohydride is widely used to benchmark heterogeneous catalysts and is commonly simplified as a pseudo-first-order reaction, characterized by a single reaction rate constant.
+In reality, this reaction is more complex, as it is accompanied by hydrolysis of borohydride and concurrent hydrogenation of 4-NiP by produced hydrogen.
+This makes the local hydrogen concentration at catalytic sites an important, and so far overlooked, factor in shaping the apparent catalytic activity of heterogeneous catalysts.
+Re-examining benchmarking experiments on Pt–$\SiO$ supraparticles with different pore structures, we attribute contrasting kinetic behavior to distinct regimes of hydrogen transport: diffusive transport sustains high local concentrations of hydrogen and pseudo-first-order kinetics of 4-NiP hydrogenation, while bubble-mediated transport causes hydrogen loss, deviations from pseudo-first-order regime and incomplete conversion of 4-NiP.
 We propose a kinetic model that captures this transition and enables consistent interpretation of experimental data.
-More broadly, our analysis shows that apparent differences in activity during 4-NiP benchmarking can arise from hydrogen transport rather than intrinsic properties of the catalyst, underscoring the need to account for transport effects when comparing catalyst performance.
+More broadly, our analysis shows that apparent differences in activity observed in benchmarking experiments, that use 4-NiP reduction by borohydride as a test reaction, can arise from hydrogen transport rather than intrinsic properties of the catalyst.
+This highlights the need to account for the hydrogen transport regime (bubbling/non-bubbling), when comparing catalyst performance across different experiments.